AndrasSzep/PolarLog/README.md

 # NMEA-2000 data logger

-## NMEA data stream generator.
+## NMEA data stream is stored on an SD-card.

 #### _Available for: hh_

-NMEALogger is an NMEA data stream logger vessel movement, engine status, water depth, etc.
+NMEALogger is an NMEA data stream logger for vessel movement, wind conditions, etc.
+Can be used to generate Polar Diagramm.

 ### FORMAT